-How to Find Number of Weeks Between Two Dates in Excel
+How to Calculate the Number of Weeks Between Two Dates in Excel

-Let’s assume we have a dataset, namely the Everest Base Camp Expedition timeline.
-You can use any dataset suitable for you.
+We have a dataset named the Everest Base Camp Expedition timeline.

 Number of Weeks Between Two Dates in Excel